QuantEcon/lecture-python.myst/lectures/newton_method.md

 ## Overview

-The lecture describes applications of Newton's method in one-dimentional and multi-dimentional settings.
+The lecture will apply Newton's method in one-dimensional and multi-dimensional settings to solve fixed point and root finding problems.

-We consider an easy, one-dimensional fixed point problem where we know the solution first.

-We will compute it by both successive approximation and Newton's method.
+We consider an easy, one-dimensional fixed point problem where we know the solution first and solve it using both successive approximation and Newton's method.

-Then we will generalise Newton's method to a multi-dimentional setting.
+Then we generalise Newton's method to multi-dimensional settings to solve multiple goods market equilibrium.

-The objective of this lecture is to implement the algorithm of Newton's method in the economic problems.

-We use the following imports
+We use the following imports in this lecture

 ```{code-cell} python3
 import numpy as np